-The Stated General Meetings of the Governing Body shall be held on, or as nearly as conveniently may be to, (i) the Tuesday before the beginning of Michaelmas Full Term; (ii) the Wednesday of the fifth week of Michaelmas Full Term; (iii) the Wednesday before the beginning of Hilary Full Term; (iv) the Wednesday before the beginning of Trinity Full Term; and (v) the Feast of St. John Baptist.
+The Stated General Meetings of the Governing Body shall be held on, or as nearly as conveniently may be to, (i) the Tuesday before the beginning of Michaelmas Full Term; (ii) the Wednesday before the beginning of Hilary Full Term; (iii) the Wednesday before the beginning of Trinity Full Term; and (iv) the Feast of St. John Baptist.
 Any Stated General Meeting may be adjourned to a date fixed at the time of such adjournment, or to a date to be determined and announced by the President, being a date not more than two weeks after the date of the Stated Meeting concerned.
 The agenda for the meeting shall suffice as the notice in writing.